tovimx/qr-generator/SESSIONS.md

 **Next steps (operator checklist)**:
 - Apply DB changes: `npx prisma generate` then `npx prisma migrate dev -n "multi-domain-phase1"` (dev) / `npx prisma migrate deploy` (prod).
 - Deploy the app so the new APIs/UI are available.
 - Attach custom domain in hosting (e.g., Vercel → Project Settings → Domains).
-Add CNAME/ALIAS per instructions and wait for SSL “Ready”.
+Add CNAME/ALIAS per instructions and wait for SSL "Ready".
 - In Dashboard → Domains: add the same hostname, set as Primary.
-- In QR section: choose “Domain to encode” (defaults to primary), export SVG/PNG, and replace any old images.
+- In QR section: choose "Domain to encode" (defaults to primary), export SVG/PNG, and replace any old images.

 **How it works now**:
 - New QR exports encode `https://<selected-domain>/q/<shortCode>`.